Parvarish (1977 film): Plot

-DSP Shamsher Singh (Shammi Kapoor) captures the notorious bandit Mangal Singh (Amjad Khan) just as Mangal's wife is about to give birth.
+In 1943 DSP Shamsher Singh captures the notorious bandit Mangal Singh just as Mangal's wife is about to give birth.
 She dies at childbirth, but not before extracting from the DSP his promise to take care of her son.
 Subsequently, DSP Singh raises the boy alongside his own.
 Ironically, DSP Singh's own biological son Kishen has a wicked streak, while Mangal's son, Amit, is endowed with a sweet, honest nature.
-Released after 14 years in jail, Mangal finds out that his old enemy is raising his son, who he believes to be Kishen.
+Released after 14 years in jail in 1957, Mangal finds out that his old enemy is raising his son, who he believes to be Kishen.
 After a misunderstanding, Kishen comes to believe that he is actually Mangal's son and falls under the bandit's influence, though he continues to live in the inspector's home.

-20 years later, Amit (Amitabh Bachchan) is a police inspector, while Kishen (Vinod Khanna) is a teacher for blind children, while simultaneously working as a smuggler for a now-affluent Mangal's gang.
+20 years later in 1977, Amit is a police inspector, while Kishen is a teacher for blind children, while simultaneously working as a smuggler for a now-affluent Mangal's gang.

-Amit and Kishen encounter a plucky pair of pickpocketing orphaned sisters – Neetu (Neetu Singh) and Shabbo (Shabana Azmi) – who are smitten with the brothers and half-heartedly resolve to go straight in order to win them over.
+Amit and Kishen encounter a plucky pair of pickpocketing orphaned sisters – Neetu and Shabbo – who are smitten with the brothers and half-heartedly resolve to go straight in order to win them over.
 Amit, assigned to take down Mangal's gang, eventually encounters Kishen in an altercation that ends with the latter getting shot in the leg.
 Amit tries to expose Kishen during Shamsher's birthday party, but Kishen tricks his way out of the situation.
 Later, Kishen's car is rigged with a time bomb by a foe of his.
-Amit saves Kishen, who was smuggling diamonds at the time, but gets caught in the explosion himself; upon gaining consciousness, Amit reveals that he can no longer see.
+Amit saves Kishen, who was smuggling diamonds at the time, but is caught in the explosion himself; upon gaining consciousness, Amit reveals that he can no longer see.